 5. Deficiency in Magnesium.

 See Magnesium and type 2 diabetes.
 For the top 999 foods highest in Magnesium per 200kcal serving, see HERE.
-I take ~4g of Epsom Salts/day (~400mg Mg/day).
+I take ~4g of Epsom Salts/day (~400mg Mg/day), dissolved in the 2 litres of fluids that I drink each day, to avoid laxative effects.

 6. Deficiency in Vitamin K2.